Landfill gas utilization

 Landfill gas utilization is a process of gathering, processing, and treating the methane or another gas emitted from decomposing garbage to produce electricity, heat, fuels, and various chemical compounds.
 After fossil fuel and agriculture, landfill gas is the third largest human generated source of methane.
-Compared to CO_{2}, methane is 25 times more effective as a greenhouse gas.
-It is important not only to control its emission but, where conditions allow, use it to generate energy, thus offsetting the contribution of two major sources of greenhouse gases towards climate change.
-The number of landfill gas projects, which convert the gas into power, went from 399 in 2005 to 519 in 2009 in the United States, according to the US Environmental Protection Agency.
+Compared to CO_{2}, methane is 27 times more potent as a greenhouse gas.
+Since methane is a combustible gas, the captured landfill gas can be used to make energy.
+This means that landfill gas utilization avoids the emission of methane and can substitute fossil fuels, reducing two sources of greenhouse gases that contribute to climate change.

+The number of landfill gas projects, which convert the gas into power, went from 399 in 2005 to 519 in 2009 in the United States, according to the U.S. Environmental Protection Agency.
 These projects are popular because they control energy costs and reduce greenhouse gas emissions.
-These projects collect the methane gas and treat it, so it can be used for electricity or upgraded to pipeline-grade gas.
-These projects power homes, buildings, and vehicles.
+These projects collect the methane gas and treat it, so it can be used for electricity or upgraded to pipeline-grade gas to power homes, buildings, and vehicles.